xavierchia/xavierchia.github.io/_posts/2020-09-24-make-levels.md

 The rest of the chapter is devoted to an example how you could build a product without any code by tying service like [Carrd](http://carrd.co/), [Typeform](http://typeform.com/), and Google Sheets together using [Zapier](https://zapier.com/).

 I thought the chapter was overall quite disappointing.
 There were a few bits of good advice but I felt as if he barely scratched to surface.
 There's no real guidance or concrete recommendations which, I think, you need most as a beginner.
 When it comes to coding and the tech stack, his advice boils down to "just do whatever and however you like".
 Uhm... okay.
-That's not particularly useful.
+That's not particularly useful if you're staring at a blank page in Sublime Text.

 He mentions services like Linode, Digital Ocean, Heroku, NGINX, and frameworks/programming languages like Ruby on Rails, Meteor, Laravel, and PHP that "make it easy to build products by skipping the ground work."
 But he gives absolutely no recommendation or discusses them in any detail.